Part 1: What is my baseline risk of dementia?

 Similarly, as we age, it’s not just the years themselves that cause dementia, but the accumulation of health challenges - like high blood pressure, poor diet, or lack of exercise - over the course of a lifetime that can eventually lead to disease.

-If you prevent storms (health conditions) from weakening your tree (body), you’ll have a good chance of being 100 without any symptoms of disease.
+If you prevent storms (health conditions) from weakening your tree (body), you’ll have a good chance aging with independence and staving off symptoms of disease.

 Read this for more on age vs time as the cause of disease.